JetBrains/kotlin-web-site/docs/topics/k2-compiler-guide.md

 * **Improved call resolution and type inference**.
 The compiler behaves more consistently and understands your code better.
 * **Easier introduction of syntactic sugar for new language features**.
 In the future, you'll be able to use more concise, readable code when new features are introduced.
-* **Reduced compilation times**.
-Compilation times can be significantly decreased.
+* **Faster compilation times**.
+Compilation times can be significantly faster.
 * **Enhanced IDE performance**.
 If you enable K2 mode in IntelliJ IDEA, then IntelliJ IDEA will use the K2 compiler frontend to analyze your Kotlin code, bringing stability and performance improvements.
 For more information, see [Support in IntelliJ IDEA](#support-in-intellij-idea).

-  > The K2 Kotlin mode is in Alpha.
+  > The Kotlin K2 mode is in Alpha.
 The performance and stability of code highlighting and code completion have been improved,
   > but not all IDE features are supported yet.
   >
   {type="warning"}